 More than 160 samples

 Vivalytic analysis device: easy to use at the test site

 The advantages of Bosch’s rapid test lie not only in speedy analysis, but also in ease of use.
 A sample is taken from the patient’s nose and throat using a swab, and placed in the test cartridge.
 Then the test cartridge, which already contains all the reagents required for the test, is inserted into the Vivalytic device for automated analysis.
 The Vivalytic analysis device is designed to be user-friendly; medical staff require only brief training on how to operate it.
 The development of the Vivalytic system, which consists of an analysis device and test cartridges, grew out of a long-standing collaboration between Bosch’s corporate research and advance engineering and Bosch Healthcare Solutions.

-By the end of the year, Bosch wants to reach capacity for one million tests.
 As demand for the analysis device and the rapid tests remains high, the company is working closely with its suppliers to maximize capacity and further increase supply.